Tourism in Spain

+The Court of the Lions (Patio de los Leones) in the Alhambra complex, in Granada.

-Tourism in Spain is a major contributor to national economic life, with foreign and domestic tourism contributing to 12.3% of Spain's GDP (in 2023).
+Tourism in Spain is a major component of the national economy.
+In 2024, domestic and international tourism combined accounted for 12.6% of Spain’s GDP (200,699 million euros).
+The characteristic tourism branches generated more than 2.7 million jobs, representing 12.3% of total employment.
 The international tourist expenditure in 2024 was around 126 billion euros.
 Since 1959, the tourism industry has become one of the key sectors of the Spanish economy.
 The country has been a popular destination for summer holidays, especially with large numbers of tourists from the United Kingdom, Ireland, France, Germany, Italy, the Benelux, and the United States, among others.
 Accordingly, Spain's foreign tourist industry has grown into the second-biggest in the world.

-San Lorenzo de El Escorial, construction started in 1559 – located 28 mi northwest of Madrid.